 Role at Major Family Law

 Already an experienced family-law solicitor of many years’ experience, Lewis joined Major Family Law in Spring 2016 as a consultant working on cases in the South East/Surrey as well as remotely for their North East clients.
-Having trained and worked as a mediator alongside his work as a solicitor, he often advises on resolving disputes outside of the court process.
+Having trained in mediation in the 1990s and worked as a mediator alongside his work as a solicitor, he is well-placed to advise on resolving disputes outside of the court process and alongside mediation.

-Lewis recognises that the “traditional” solicitor-client relationship of full representation does not suit all.
-Unlike some other solicitors, Lewis is willing to accept a limited retainer and with his considerable experience can just “do what is actually needed”.
-Lewis is happy to give paid advice to assist Litigants in Person with specific or unusual family law queries, draft necessary court documents and statements, give advice regarding proposals for settlement or offer a second-opinion or explanation, often for an agreed fee rather than the usual open-ended hourly rate if full representation is not affordable/necessary.
+Lewis is flexible and appreciates that the traditional ‘all or nothing’ role of representative does not suit every situation and is willing to accept a limited retainer.
+With his considerable experience he can explain what appears to need to be done and if instructed can just “do what is actually needed”.
+Lewis is happy to give paid advice to assist Litigants in Person with specific or unusual family law queries, assist in drafting statements, give advice regarding proposals for settlement or offer a second-opinion/explanation.
+Particular pieces of advice or drafting can be carried out at an agreed fee, rather than being appointed on an open-ended hourly rate retainer.

 Email Lewis